 Hospital in Kaza

 If you are a foreign citizen visiting Kaza from the side of Manali and want to continue your journey towards Kinnaur, you will need an inner line permit.
-Here is a guide to obtaining the permit from Kaza.
+Read this guide to know about obtaining the permit from Kaza.

 Weather in Kaza in Spiti Valley

 The weather of Kaza and Spiti valley is very dry.
 You will hardly see any rainfall in the town.
-Regardless of season, the night becomes cold as Kaza is at high altitude.
+Regardless of the season, the night becomes cold as Kaza is at a high altitude.

-Winter is bitter, the temperature goes below -30 degree Celsius and the entire valley becomes white.
+Winter is bitter, the temperature goes below -30 degrees Celsius and the entire valley becomes white.
 Below is a list of what to expect in Kaza throughout the year.